ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 It runs as a web application.
 It is written in GO.

-# About a TIG stack

-A TIG stack uses:
-- Telegraf to collect data and to write the collected data in InfluxDB.
-- InfluxDB to store the data collected.
-- Grafana to visualize the data stored in InfluxDB.

 # Demo building blocks

   - EOS devices: There is a gNMI server in EOS devices.